handracs2007/sites/blog/hotspotopenj9/index.md

 CMD ["java", "-jar", "/opt/app/myapp.jar"]
 ```

-Below is the Dockerfile for my applicatio based on OpenJ9 JVM.
+Below is the Dockerfile for my application based on OpenJ9 JVM.
 ```
 FROM adoptopenjdk:11-jre-openj9
 RUN mkdir /opt/app